-During the school hours of 7:35a.m.-2:55p.m., students are not permitted to use radios, iPods, MP3 players, CD players, electronic games, cameras or laser pens unless required to do so by a teacher.
+During the school hours of 7:30a.m.-2:55p.m., students are not permitted to use electronic devices unless required to do so by a teacher.
 Such devices are to be kept in your locker at your own risk as the District is not responsible for these items.
 School officials will not investigate lost or stolen items.
 It is suggested that said items NOT be brought to school.
 Confiscated items may result in disciplinary action.
 See "Cellular Phones" section for further details about cell phones.